-Look: Valve don’t really want to make Half-Life anymore.
-In fact, they possibly never did.
-Hush, ssssh, it’s ok.
-It’s ok to say that now.
-I mean who can blame them?
-They’ve developed a system whereby staff can choose whatever project they fancy working on.
+We didn’t think Valve really wanted to make Half-Life 3 anymore.
+Who could blame it?
+The studio has developed a system whereby staff can choose whatever project they fancy working on.
 Why wouldn’t they roll their desks as fast as possible away from the game bearing the greatest weight of expectation any PC game has ever carried?

-Let’s forget about Half-Life 3.
-Let’s think instead about Half-Life: Subtitle.
-There’s a subgenre of thinky FPS games that’s being underserved, and a world of game developers out there.
-If Valve were to sell off the Half-Life license, surely somebody would do a half-decent job of it?
-We’ve picked some suitable candidates, but feel free to suggest your own down below.
+But what if Valve outsourced Half-Life 3 to another, equally capable team?
+There’s a subgenre of thinky FPS games that’s being underserved, and a whole world of game developers out there.
+If Valve was to sell off the Half-Life license, surely somebody would do a half-decent job of it?
+We’ve picked some suitable candidates out.

-Jeremy: Do you know, it nearly happened once already?
+Jeremy Peel: Do you know, it nearly happened once already?
+Sort of.
 Long before Dishonored, the Lyon masters of level design were slated to make a Half-Life: Episode 4.
 Given the working title of Return to Ravenholm, it died along with Valve’s episodic project because life is pain and the void awaits us all.

-Arkane were no longer using the Source engine by the time Dishonored came out, but it often felt like they were.
-Arkane approach their worlds with the same visual economy that Valve do, painting in broad strokes that belie some incredibly intricate world-building.
-They were also working with Viktor Antonov, and Dunwall consequently had plenty in common with City 17 – hard lines, uncomplicated textures, a sense of one history built on top of another.
+Arkane was no longer using the Source engine by the time Dishonored came out, but it often felt as if it was.
+Arkane approaches its worlds with the same visual economy that Valve does, painting in broad strokes that belie some incredibly intricate world-building.
+It was also working with ex-Valve artist Viktor Antonov, and Dunwall consequently had plenty in common with City 17 – hard lines, uncomplicated textures, a sense of one history built on top of another.

-The comparison runs deeper, though.
-Though it might be hard to see where Dishonored’s open-endedness matches up with the straight-line linearity of Half-Life, there’s a key point of commonality: simulation.
+The comparison runs deeper.
+Though it might be hard to see where Dishonored’s – and its spectacular sequel‘s – open-endedness matches up with the straight-line linearity of Half-Life, there’s a key point of commonality: simulation.
 Both games have a rule: everything behaves as you would expect.